Kadarius Toney Player Prop Bets for NFL Week 11 | New York vs. Tampa Bay 11/22/2021

 Matchup vs. Tampa Bay

-- The Buccaneers have the NFL's 21st-ranked pass defense this season, allowing 267.9 yards per game through the air.
+- The 267.9 passing yards the Buccaneers give up per game makes them the NFL's 21st-ranked pass defense this season.

-- The Buccaneers have allowed 17 passing TDs this year (1.9 per game), ranking them 24th among NFL defenses.
+- The Buccaneers have given up 17 passing TDs this season (1.9 per game), ranking them 24th among NFL defenses.

 Recent Performances

-- Against the Raiders in Week 9, Toney was targeted one time and picked up nine yards on one reception.
+- In his Week 9 outing against the Raiders, Toney was targeted one time, picking up nine yards on one reception.

-- Toney has recorded 35 receiving yards (11.7 per game), reeling in five balls on six targets during his last three games.
+- Toney's five catches (six targets) have netted him 35 yards (11.7 ypg) in his last three games.

 Toney's New York Teammates